Ed94/gencpp/gen_c_library/Readme.md

 The first `arg` of _Generic behaves as the "controlling expression" or the expression that resolves to a type which will dictate which of the following expressions provided after to `_Generic` will be resolved as the one used inline for the implemenation.

-For this library's purposes we'll be using the functional macro equivalent *(if there is an excpetion I'll link it at the end fo the section)*:
+For this library's purposes we'll be using the functional macro equivalent *(if there is an exception I'll link it at the end of this section)*:

 ```c
 #define macro_that_uses_selector_arg_for_resolving_a_fucntion( selecting_exp) \